eduranbegliomini/webtech-wheelhouse/README.md

    npm install

 2. Database Setup:
-   Ensure PostgreSQL is running, then create the database, load the schema, and seed the data: bin/rails db:create bin/rails db:migrate bin/rails db:seed
+   Ensure PostgreSQL is running, then use this single command to create the database, load the schema, and seed the data: bin/rails db:setup

 3. Compile CSS and Start the Server: bin/dev